vblazenka/awesome-croatia/README.md

 - [Python Hrvatska](https://www.meetup.com/Python-Hrvatska/) - Python User Group
 - [Web Designers Hrvatska](https://www.meetup.com/Web-Designers-Hrvatska-ZG-Meetup/) - Group of web designer from croatia
 - [Android #izsvesnage at Five](https://www.meetup.com/Android-izsvesnage-Five/) - This is a meetup for anyone interested in Android development in Zagreb, and wider.

+### Osijek

+ - [CodeCAMP iOS Talks](http://softwarecity.hr/?s=ios+talks) - A series of talks and meetups about iOS and Swift development.
+ - [CodeCAMP Android Talks](http://softwarecity.hr/?s=android+talks) - A series of talks about Android development.

 ## Workshops